stackbit-projects/superb-aluminum-91875/content/pages/blog/working-from-home.md

 title: Homemade Frutti Di Mare
 excerpt: >-
   Always wanted to learn how to make proper seafood pasta?
 Now is your chance!
-  This week's farm box includes shrimp and
+  This week's farm box includes shrimp and mussles from our neighbour
 author: content/data/authors/jane-doe.yaml
 date: '2019-04-22'
 thumb_image: images/pleasant-oregano.jpg